opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param alpha: Weight for the first array elements.

-    :param src2: The second source array of the same size and type as  ``src1`` .
+    :param src2: The second source array of the same size and channel number as  ``src1`` .

     :param beta: Weight for the second array elements.

-    :param dst: Destination array of the same size and type as  ``src1`` .
+    :param dst: Destination array.
+It will have the same size and number of channels as the input arrays.

     :param gamma: Scalar added to each sum.

+    :param dtype: Optional depth of the destination array.
+When both input arrays have the same depth, ``dtype`` can be set to ``-1``, which will be equivalent to ``src1.depth()``.

 The functions ``addWeighted`` calculate the weighted sum of two arrays as follows: